Kount claims Apple Pay and Google Pay are losing ground to PayPal and AmEx

 Countering conventional wisdom that Apple’s and Google’s mobile wallets are increasing in popularity, fraud and risk management firm Kount claims that significantly fewer merchants are accepting Apple Pay and Google Pay this year, with each supposedly falling by 13 percent from 2017 to 2018.
 These are the headline findings of Kount’s sixth annual Mobile Payments & Fraud Survey, which polled 600 merchants across 29 vertical industries from January to March 2018.

 According to Kount, Apple Pay has fallen from 48 to 35 percent acceptance over the past year — “the most drastic decline of all mobile wallets” — while Google Pay has dropped from 38 to 25 percent.
-The supposed losses offset reported 16 percent and 7 percent gains in merchant acceptance by PayPal and AmEx, respectively, while rivals such as Samsung Pay, Visa Checkout, MasterPass, and Chase Pay are said to have remained constant from 2017 to 2018.
+The supposed losses offset reported 16 percent and 7 percent gains in merchant acceptance by PayPal and AmEx, respectively, while rivals such as Samsung Pay, Visa Checkout, Masterpass, and Chase Pay are said to have remained constant from 2017 to 2018.

-Though the report leads with those surprising figures, it focuses largely on merchant practices for handling mobile fraud — and apparent indifference by 35 percent of merchants to tracking upticks or downticks in fraud.
+Though the report leads with those surprising figures, it largely focuses on merchant practices for handling mobile fraud — and apparent indifference by 35 percent of merchants to tracking upticks or downticks in fraud.
 Kount suggests that retailer confidence in payment security is up, with only half of surveyed merchants believing that they need special tools for managing mobile fraud, down from two-thirds to three-quarters in each of the company’s past studies.
-While increasing confidence in mobile payment might sound great, Kount suggests it’s misplaced: mobile fraud is increasing, and criminals are improving their techniques to exploit mobile devices.
+While increasing confidence in mobile payment might sound great, Kount suggests it’s misplaced: Mobile fraud is increasing, and criminals are improving their techniques to exploit mobile devices.

 Not all of the survey’s results are negative.
 Merchant support for contactless NFC payments is said to be up to 37 percent from 29 percent a year earlier, and support for mobile wallets generally increased from 22 to 29 percent in 2018.
 But Apple’s and Google’s specific mobile payment solutions took hits in favor of other alternatives.